Mweh/BootcampSwiftPhincon/akademik/week2-4/day1-11/netflixUIKit/netflixUIKit/README.md

 - [ ] Implement Onboarding View.
 - [ ] Integrate CoreData or UserDefault for data storage.
-- [ ] Implement Login Authentication with the right logic.
+- [+] Implement Login Authentication with the right logic.
+- [+] Add more pages dynamically when scrolling to the bottom/vertical.
 - [ ] Integrate YouTube API to play trailer videos.
 - [ ] Add feature X.
 - [ ] Refactor code in module Y.